finnmayhew/The-Revelation-Mission/Sending_stones.md

 ## Hali 6942

+From Archivists Guild:

+> Can't find any mythical record of a water world.
+Re: physics at the limit, we're finding magicians and scientists of historically water-based kingdoms for consultation.

 From ground control:

 > Gliss has moved far away.
 Hired an advanced magician capable of scrying.
 When one of you senses a presence, do not resist observation.
 Report?
 Over.

-From Archivists Guild:

-> Can't find any mythical record of a water world.
-Re: physics at the limit, we're finding magicians and scientists of historically water-based kingdoms for consultation.
+(after hearing the Shabah during scrying)

+> Is the ship's structural integrity holding?
+We can hear a knocking sound from the hull.
+Over.

+(after they respond, likely verbally)

+> Will work on this.
+If possible, document the imposter's spells and capabilities and display or describe to us for future problem solving.
+Over.